synox/quizlet-google-spreadsheets-sync/README.md

 > Sync google spreadsheets to quizlet

-# Sync words from a google spreadsheet to Quizlet
-This script synchronized a sheet from Google Spreadsheets to Quizlet.

-While Quizlet has easy ways to import vocabulary from a sources like spreadsheets and CSV files, there is no simple way to continually update sets from an external data source like a Google Sheet.
-This script lets you keep using Sheets as the primary mechanism for editing and adding to your sets.

-It requires developer accounts of google and quizlet api.
-Then you have to authorizing with your user accounts as well.

-Two columns of each spreadsheet are used as "term" and "definition" in Quizlet.
+## Summary

+- Edit wordlists in google spreadsheets and sync with quizlet.
+- Uses the Google and Quizlet APIs, developer accounts required.
+- Uses two columns of a Google spreadsheets to fill the Quizlet term and definition.

-# Setup developer accounts
+## Setup developer accounts

 Developer accounts of Google and Quizlet are required.

-## Enable Google API
+### Enable Google API

 Create a developer account at https://developers.google.com.